sergio-alves/NeuroSimulator/README.md

 # NeuroSimulator
-This is a basic Graphical NeuroSimulator attempt that I expect to use the results with my RobotoSimulator Project and after within my real robot
+This is a basic API and, in a near future, a Graphical NeuroSimulator attempt.
+I expect to use the results to build a small AI for my RobotoSimulator Project and after that to integrate within my real robot.